Vaud

-Vaud is the third largest canton of the country by population and fourth by size.
-It is located in Romandy, the French-speaking western part of the country; and borders the canton of Neuchâtel to the north, the cantons of Fribourg and Bern to the east, the canton of Valais to the south, the canton of Geneva to the south-west and France to the west.
-The geography of the canton includes all three natural regions of Switzerland: the Jura Mountains, the Swiss Plateau and the (Swiss) Alps.
+Vaud is the third-largest Swiss canton by population and fourth by size.
+It is located in Romandy, the French-speaking western part of the country, and borders the canton of Neuchâtel to the north, the cantons of Fribourg and Bern to the east, the canton of Valais to the south, the canton of Geneva to the south-west, and France to the west.
+The geography of the canton includes all three natural regions of Switzerland: the Jura Mountains, the Swiss Plateau, and the (Swiss) Alps.
 It also includes some of the largest lakes of the country: Lake Geneva and Lake Neuchâtel.
 It is a major tourist destination, renowned for its landscapes and gastronomy.